Corionis/ELS/artifacts/document/comm.md

  1. For the Publisher (-r P):
     1. -p causes the Publisher to dynamically generate new JSON data
-    2. -P the Publisher will import a local JSON collections file
+    2. -P the Publisher will import a local JSON collection file
-    3. -s causes the Publisher to request the subscriber's -i JSON export data, generated dynamically
+    3. -s causes the Publisher to request the subscriber's -i JSON collection data, generated dynamically
-    4. -S the Publisher will import a local JSON collections file
+    4. -S the Publisher will import a local JSON collection file
+    5. -t causes the Publisher to request the subscriber's -T targets file
+    6. -T the Publisher will import a location JSON targets file
  2. For the Subscriber (-r S):
+    1. -p and -P are equivalent; the Subscriber only uses the key UUID to validate the connection
-    1. -s causes the Subscriber to FORCE the publisher to take a new JSON export file when a connection is made by the publisher
+    2. -s causes the Subscriber to FORCE the publisher to take a new JSON export file when a connection is made by the publisher
-    2. -S the Subscriber will import a local JSON collections file
+    3. -S the Subscriber will import a local JSON collection file
+    4. -t causes the Subscriber to FORCE the publisher to take a new subscriber's -T targets file
+    5. -T the Subscriber will import a location JSON targets file

+ 2. When a local listener is running

 ## At Connect-Time
 Start the subscriber-side first, then the publisher.